Easy Rider: Death Valley by Motorcycle

 The Road Ahead

-There are roughly three million miles of roads in America, but one of the most demanding stretches of all is the 225 miles between Las Vegas, Nev., and Lone Pine, Calif. — especially the 85 miles between Death Valley Junction and Panamint Springs, Calif.
-This is where a two-lane road hauls you up and over jagged peaks, drags you down into the pit of the valley at 280 feet below sea level, and then rakes you around switchbacks, twisties, and dips while forcing you uncomfortably close to sheer drops where guard rails are noticeably absent.
+There are roughly three million miles of roads in America, but one of the most demanding stretches of all is the 225 miles between Las Vegas, Nevada, and Lone Pine, California. — especially the 85 miles between Death Valley Junction and Panamint Springs, California.
+This is where a two-lane road hauls you up and over jagged peaks, drags you down into the pit of the valley at 280 feet below sea level, and then rakes you around switchbacks, twisties, and dips while forcing you close to sheer drops where guard rails are noticeably absent.

 I first rode Death Valley in a night so black it would make a photographer’s darkroom look like a Technicolor cartoon.
 The next crossing was in a morning heat so powerful I feared my motorcycle would melt into the pavement.
 On a Death Valley ride your heart may pound as fast as your pistons.